• Phone: +255 713 550 312

 • Donations from individuals and groups

-• Sponsors (NGOs, companies, and organizations)
+• Sponsors (NGOs, companies, organizations)

 • Friends from abroad and well-wishers

-• School farming activities (vegetable gardens and plantations)
+• School farming activities

-• Volunteer programs (local and international volunteers)
+• Volunteer programs

 • Fundraising events and campaigns